Traffic study will gauge Bath Iron Works’ impact on host city

 Bath Iron Works, the city of Bath and the Maine Department of Transportation have undertaken a traffic study of the city’s south end neighborhoods in an effort to address the need for additional parking and “conflicts” between cars and pedestrians.

-The $75,000 cost of the study will be split evenly among the three stakeholders, Bath Assistance City Manager Marc Meyers said Thursday.
+The $75,000 cost of the study will be split evenly among the three stakeholders, Bath Assistant City Manager Marc Meyers said Thursday.
 The Bath City Council approved the expenditure as part of its capital budget, he said.

 “This transportation study is a response to changes in traffic patterns associated with the shipyard’s workforce, with large volumes of vehicles coming and going, added pressures on parking, and vehicle speeds that do not contribute to pedestrian-friendly neighborhoods,” Bath City Manager Peter Owen said in a release.
 “Because the success of BIW is important to all of us in Bath, we are optimistic that good solutions to these challenges can be found.”